KyleEgland/KyleEgland.github.io/Documentation/0_overview.md

 ## Ruby Quick Start

-After beginning this blog initially I've found the project [rbenv](https://github.com/rbenv/rbenv) - which is the basis for one of my _favorite_ projects [pyenv](https://github.com/pyenv/pyenv) - and have been using it instead of a system wide installation.
+After beginning this blog I found the project [rbenv](https://github.com/rbenv/rbenv) - which influenced one of my _favorite_ projects [pyenv](https://github.com/pyenv/pyenv) - and have been using it instead of a system wide installation.
 This allows for the replication of the environment on any of my Linux machines.
 Below are the basic steps to get `rbenv` up-and-running on a Debian based machine:

 1. Run the installer